 Take this medication 2 to 3 hours before or after taking any products containing aluminum, calcium, iron, magnesium, zinc, or bismuth subsalicylate.
-Some examples include antacids, certain forms of didanosine (chewable/dispersible buffered tablets or pediatric oral solution), quinapril, vitamins/minerals, dairy products (such as milk, yogurt), and calcium-enriched juice.
+Some examples include antacids, didanosine solution, quinapril, vitamins/minerals, dairy products (such as milk, yogurt), and calcium-enriched juice.
 These products bind with doxycycline, preventing your body from fully absorbing the drug.

 When using to prevent malaria, this medication is usually taken once daily.
 Take the first dose of this medication 1 to 2 days before travel or as directed by your doctor.
 Continue to take this medication daily while in the malarious area.
 Upon returning home, you should keep taking this medication for 4 more weeks.
 If you are unable to finish this course of doxycycline, contact your doctor.

 If you are using the liquid form of this medication, shake the bottle well before each dose.
 Carefully measure the dose using a special measuring device/spoon.
 Do not use a household spoon because you may not get the correct dose.

 The dosage is based on your medical condition and response to treatment.
 For children, the dosage may also be based on weight.